Light & Landscape Guidelines

 Natural landscapes near glass structures can draw birds in and pose a collision risk.
 Follow these simple guidelines to help reduce bird collisions near landscape features.

-1. Keep feeders and birdbaths 3′ or 30′ away from glass
+1. Keep feeders and birdbaths on or within 3′ of untreated glass

-Move indoor plants or trees at least 3 feet back from untreated glass windows and doors, ideally where they won’t be seen as birds approach the window.
+Conceal indoor vegetation by using sheer curtains or moving indoor plants or trees out of sight from untreated glass windows and doors, ideally where they won’t be seen by birds nearby.

 Native and fruiting vegetation attracts birds.
-Be conscious of how their placement might draw birds near windows.
-Follow the same 3′ or 30′ rule to reduce collisions with untreated glass.
+Although we want to encourage native planting practices, it’s important to be conscious of how plant placement might increase collisions with untreated glass.

 4. Avoid creating “funnel effects” with landscaping